mozartfish/technical-reference/docs/computerscience.md

 ---
 layout: default
-title: classes
+title: computer science
-nav_order: 3
+nav_order: 5
 ---

-# Classes
+# How to Learn Computer Science
 {: .no_toc }

 ## Table of Contents